IsuruAriyarathne/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 For more information on adaptive authentication, see [Adaptive Authentication](../../learn/adaptive-authentication)

-The following sections present the core API reference for the JavaScript-based conditional authentication functions and fields.
+The following sections present the core API reference for the JavaScript-based conditional authentication fufnctions and fields.

 !!! tip
     As the authentication script is designed as a loosely typed, functional